microsoft/app-innovation-workshop/Walkthrough Guide/07 API Management/README.md

 # API Management

 Azure API Management is a turnkey solution for publishing APIs for external and internal consumption.
 It allows for the quick creation of consistent and modern API gateways for existing or new backend services hosted anywhere, enabling security and protection of the APIs from abuse and overuse.
-We like to think of API Management as businesses digital transformation hub as it empowers organisations to scale developer onboarding as well as monitoring the health of services.
+We like to think of API Management as a business digital transformation hub as it empowers organisations to scale developer onboarding as well as monitoring the health of services.

 ![Highlighted Architecture Diagram](Assets/HighlightedArchitecture.png)

 #### Why API Management

-We'll be using API Management in today's workshop to act as both a gateway our Azure Resources and as a source of documentation about what features we've made available to consumers of our services.
+We'll be using API Management in today's workshop to act as both a gateway to our Azure Resources and as a source of documentation about what features we've made available to consumers of our services:

 - Package and publish APIs to developers and partners
 - Onboard developers via self-service portal